ArttuKauppi/Arttu/README.md

  Hi, I’m ArttuKauppi im curently studying ICT in the vocational school of keuda.

-I usually code either in C# or python depens on the project.
+I usually code either in C# or python depends on the project.

-Contact information
+Contact information:

 Arttu.kookoss@gmail.com